The China LNG story – more toxic than the US story was

 China holds larger shale gas reserves than the US – at least that’s what the geological surveys say.
 They also have much less of a problem with landowners rights and NIMBY/NIMTO/NOPE activism.
 The question is how deep those reserves are under the surface and how easily the flow rate can be stimulated.
 But those are engineering questions and if I have learned one thing, it is that engineering obstacles can be overcome.

 Remain two large issues: politics and profitability.
-In other words – will Chinese decision makers see shale as an opportunity, or as a threat and is it more interesting importing natural gas or producing domestic shale?
-The economic question is hard to be answered because as we have learned from the US shale plays, no shale gas field or indeed no shale gas well is like the other.
+In other words – will Chinese decision-makers see shale as an opportunity, or as a threat and is it more interesting importing natural gas or producing domestic shale?
+The economic question is hard to answer because as we have learned from the US shale plays, no shale gas field or indeed no shale gas well is like the other.
 Also, the price of imported LNG is impossible to predict (contrary to what many seem to believe) which makes comparing economics foolish.

 But bigger than energy supply issues loom the issue of the millions of jobless workers roaming the Chinese hinterland.
 They are a security risk to the Chinese government and Asians have always put a premium on social balance and stability.

 But what happens to all those receiving terminals then?
-Let’s face it – a receiving terminal is a very expensive piece of infrastructure but in the allover Chinese picture it’s – well – not very much.
-China can easily afford to write off one or more receiving terminals if they believed that this is in their best economic interest.
+Let’s face it – a receiving terminal is a very expensive piece of infrastructure but in the overall Chinese picture it’s – well – not very much.
+China can easily afford to write off one or more receiving terminals if it believes that this is in its best economic interest.

 Leave a Reply